Submission period is closed.

 Why are we doing this?

 There were 7,409 reported crashes in Northland between 2014 and 2018.
 Speed was a factor in 20% of these crashes and a factor in 30% of 733 death and serious injury crashes.
-Communities are asking us to reduce speed limits.
-We are also required to review all speed limits in the District under the Government’s Safer Journeys Strategy.
+Communities throughout the Far North are asking us to reduce speed limits.